DiminishAR: Diminishing Visual Distractions via Holographic AR Displays: Results

-\textbf{Task performance on GNG to assess sustained attention.} We analyzed the effects of smartphone salience on two behavioral measures of sustained attention: omission errors and reaction time in the GNG task.
-The ANOVA yielded no statistically significant effects of different conditions on either of these measures. \\
+For the GNG task, we analyzed the effects of smartphone salience on two behavioral measures of sustained attention: omission errors and reaction time.
+Since the GNG data did not pass the normality test, we used the non-parametric Kruskal-Wallis test, which yielded no statistically significant effects of different conditions on either of these measures.